 Looking back at the first high point

-The ridge curves left to the second high point.
+The ridge curves left to the second high point

-We came across some fissures on the ridge.
+We came across some fissures on the ridge

-Some interesting rock formations
+Some unusual rock formations

-We start ascending to the second high point.
+We start ascending to the second high point

 Second high point on the left